Polyphemus

 Polyphemus (/ˌpɒliˈfiːməs/; Πολύφημος, [polypʰɛːmos]; Polyphēmus [pɔlʏˈpʰeːmʊs]) is the one-eyed giant son of Poseidon and Thoosa in Greek mythology, one of the Cyclopes described in Homer's Odyssey.
 His name means "abounding in songs and legends", "many-voiced" or "very famous".
 Polyphemus first appeared as a savage man-eating giant in the ninth book of the Odyssey.
-The satyr play of Euripides is dependent on this episode apart from one detail; Polyphemus is made a pederast in the play.
+The satyr play Cyclops by Euripides is dependent on this episode apart from one detail: Polyphemus is made a pederast in the play.
 Later Classical writers presented him in their poems as heterosexual and linked his name with the nymph Galatea.
 Often he was portrayed as unsuccessful in these, and as unaware of his disproportionate size and musical failings.
 In the work of even later authors, however, he is presented as both a successful lover and skilled musician.
 From the Renaissance on, art and literature reflect all of these interpretations of the giant.

 Odysseus and Polyphemus

 Ancient sources

 In Homer's epic, Odysseus lands on the island of the Cyclopes during his journey home from the Trojan War and, together with some of his men, enters a cave filled with provisions.
 When the giant Polyphemus returns home with his flocks, he blocks the entrance with a great stone and, scorning the usual custom of hospitality, eats two of the men.
 Next morning, the giant kills and eats two more and leaves the cave to graze his sheep.

 After the giant returns in the evening and eats two more of the men, Odysseus offers Polyphemus some strong and undiluted wine given to him earlier on his journey.
 Drunk and unwary, the giant asks Odysseus his name, promising him a guest-gift if he answers.
 Odysseus tells him "Οὖτις", which means "nobody" and Polyphemus promises to eat this "Nobody" last of all.
 With that, he falls into a drunken sleep.
-Odysseus had meanwhile hardened a wooden stake in the fire and drives it into Polyphemus' eye.
+Odysseus takes a wooden stake he had earlier hardened in the fire, returns it to the fire until it is glowing hot, and drives it into Polyphemus's eye.
 When Polyphemus shouts for help from his fellow giants, saying that "Nobody" has hurt him, they think Polyphemus is being afflicted by divine power and recommend prayer as the answer.

 In the morning, the blind Cyclops lets the sheep out to graze, feeling their backs to ensure that the men are not escaping.
 However, Odysseus and his men have tied themselves to the undersides of the animals and so get away.
 As he sails off with his men, Odysseus boastfully reveals his real name, an act of hubris that was to cause problems for him later.
 Polyphemus prays to his father, Poseidon, for revenge and casts huge rocks towards the ship, which Odysseus barely escapes.